 Fowler is a tiny town located in the state of Illinois.
 With a population of 154 people and just one neighborhood, Fowler is the 794th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Fowler is generally considered to be a blue-collar town.
-100.00% of the Fowler workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Fowler is a town of farmers, fishers, or foresters, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Fowler who work in farm management occupations (55.00%), office and administrative support (0.00%), and sales jobs (0.00%).
+When you are in Fowler, you'll notice that it is more blue-collar than most other communities in America.
+100.00% of Fowler’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Fowler is a town of transportation and shipping workers, farmers, fishers, or foresters, and sales and office workers.
+There are especially a lot of people living in Fowler who work in farm management occupations (48.15%), office and administrative support (0.00%), and sales jobs (0.00%).

 The overall crime rate in Fowler is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.